borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 }
 ```

-Additionally, the API utilizes a custom error handling function called BDERROR to standardize error responses.
-It also provides utility functions, sendSuccessResponse and sendErrorResponse, to ensure that all responses are formatted uniformly.
+Additionally, the API utilizes a custom error handling function called **BDERROR** to standardize error responses.
+It also provides utility functions, **sendSuccessResponse** and **sendErrorResponse**, to ensure that all responses are formatted uniformly.
 This enhances the overall user experience by providing clear and consistent feedback to the client.

 # Step-by-Step Guide to Set Up and Test the API